giocomai/cornucopia/README.md

 - `instagram_basic`
 - `instagram_manage_insights`

-Do remember to regenerate your token after adding permissions to actually get access.
+Do remember to re-generate your token after adding permissions to actually get access.

 You can run `cc_get_fb_managed_pages()` and get the token for all of